rust-lang/book/src/ch08-00-common-collections.md

 * A *vector* allows us to store a variable number of values next to each other.
 * A *string* is a collection of characters.
 We’ve seen the `String` type before, but we’ll talk about it in depth now.
 * A *hash map* allows us to associate a value with a particular key.
+It's a particular implementation of the more general data structure called a *map*.

+To learn about the other kinds of collections provided by the standard library, see [the documentation][collections].

+[collections]: ../std/collections

-There are more specialized variants of each of these data structures for particular situations, but these are the most fundamental and common.
-We’re going to discuss how to create and update each of the collections, as well as what makes each special.
+We’re going to discuss how to create and update vectors, strings, and hash maps, as well as what makes each special.